PDPSchoolTeam/.github/README.md

-# PDP School Students for projects
+# Projects for PDP school students